Chronic Diseases

 • Studies show that flu vaccination is associated with reduced hospitalizations among people with diabetes.

-• Pneumococcal vaccines – Get vaccinated to protect against pneumococcal disease.
-Ask your healthcare provider, which pneumococcal vaccines you need and when you should get them.
+• Pneumococcal vaccines – Get vaccinated to protect against pneumococcal disease if you are 50 years or older.
+Ask your healthcare provider about the recommended schedule for your pneumococcal vaccines.

 • Hepatitis B vaccine – Get vaccinated to protect against hepatitis B if you are unvaccinated and younger than 60 years of age.
 If you are 60 years or older, ask your healthcare provider if you need the hepatitis B vaccine.